piranna/piranna.github.io/pages/projects.md

 [browser utilities](https://github.com/Kurento/kurento-utils), based on my previous experience from developing [ShareIt!](#shareit).
-After that, in 2020 I was sponsored by [Veedeo.me](https://veedeo.me) to update `kurento-utils` browser utilities package to current WebRTC APIs and Javascript standards and best practices.
+After that, in 2020 I was sponsored by [Veedeo.me](https://veedeo.me) to update `kurento-utils` browser utilities package to make use of current WebRTC APIs and to follow newer Javascript standards and best practices.